Sunshine Fest 2026

 Theater (1st floor)

-Welcome remarks by Johns Hopkins Interim Dean Douglas Mao and Brechner FOI Project Director David Cuillier, then we discuss how to engage the public, lawmakers and donors in FOI.
-Presenters will discuss effective ways of promoting freedom of information, educating the public, and welcoming those often left out (to be streamed and recorded).
+Welcome remarks by Johns Hopkins Interim Dean Douglas Mao, University of Florida College of Journalism and Communications Dean Hub Brown, Brechner FOI Project Director David Cuillier, and Berl Brechner, whose family’s endowments allow Sunshine Fest to happen.
+Then we discuss how to engage the public, lawmakers and donors in FOI.
+Presenters will discuss effective messaging for promoting freedom of information, educating the public, and welcoming those often left out (to be streamed and recorded, link to be provided here prior to event; no food or drink allowed in theater).
+(PDF: Document divide study)

 - Moderator: Kimberly Spencer, Colorado Media Project

-- Marisa Kwiatkowski, John S. and James L. Knight Foundation
+- Amalie Nash, John S. and James L. Knight Foundation

 10:15-10:45 a.m.